bparanj/linksearch/README.md

 # Tasks

+- Make both fields use copyToClipboard function, see if the magic methods can be deleted.
 - Start at loops.html to see how add works
 - Setup paid Tailwind to make landing.html work
 		Use PostCSS and npm to setup landing.html